nashville-software-school/aws-deployment-instructions/README.md

 5. Deploy them to your Elastic Beanstalk environment with `eb deploy --staged`.
 6. Merge your changes to your `main` GitHub branch.

-## Deploying Your React Client and Django Server with AWS Elastic Beanstalk
+## Deploying Your React Client Frontend and Django Server Backend with AWS Elastic Beanstalk

 Before proceeding, please ensure that both your client and your server run locally.
 You do not want to have to debug your application in the cloud.